grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 #### Using rdtable or rwtable

-**TODO**: explain how computations can be done at init time and how to use rdtable or rwtable to store pre-computed values.
+**TODO**: explain how computations can be done at init time and how to use `rdtable` or `rwtable` to store pre-computed values.

+Several [tabulation functions](https://faustlibraries.grame.fr/libs/basics/#function-tabulation) can possibly be used.

 ### Computations Done *at Control Rate*